entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

 modify various fields.

-Note that these options preserve their relative order, allowing replacements to be made in parsed fields and viceversa.
+Note that these options preserve their relative order, allowing replacements to be made in parsed fields and vice versa.
 Also, any field thus created can be used in the output template and will also affect the media file's metadata added when using --embed-metadata.